krasimir/octomments/README.md

 ### What is the bare minimum to get Octomments on my page anyway?

 The [How to use it](#how-to-use-it) section above explains it well.
-You have to include two files on your page, pick a DOM element as a placeholder and run a few lines of JavaScript in a `<script>` tag.
+You have to install the [Octomments app](https://github.com/apps/octomments) on your repo.
+Then include two files on your page, pick a DOM element as a placeholder and run a few lines of JavaScript.

 ### Can I use Octomments in my React/Vue/Angular/Svelt/<framework name here>?